mhsnrafi/dating-app/README.md

 1. local/Dev
 2. Prod

-## local/Dev Enviornment
+## local/Dev Environment
-The local/dev enviornment can be setup from the .env.local file which is listed on the project no need to create seperatly.
+The local/dev enviroginment can be setup from the .env.local file which is listed on the project no need to create seperatly.

 ### How to run local/dev project
 1. First just have to run the docker file by running the following command: